 Group Account Director Salary

 Earnings for Group Account Directors in the United States come in at around $141K per year on average.
 Geography and career duration each impact pay for this group, with the former having the largest influence.
 A large number receive medical and dental insurance and a majority get vision plans.
 For the most part, Group Account Directors enjoy their work and report high levels of job satisfaction.
-Participants in PayScale's salary questionnaire provided the particulars of this report.

 Job Description for Group Account Director